singularity-energy/open-grid-emissions/README.md

 # Open Grid Emissions Initiative
 The Open Grid Emissions Initiative seeks to fill a critical need for high-quality, publicly-accessible, hourly grid emissions data that can be used for GHG accounting, policymaking, academic research, and energy attribute certificate markets.
 The initiative includes this repository of open-source grid emissions data processing tools that use peer-reviewed, well-documented, and validated methodologies to create the accompanying public dataset of hourly, monthly, and annual U.S. electric grid generation, GHG, and air pollution data.

+Please check out [our documentation](https://docs.singularity.energy/docs/open-grid-emissions-docs) for more details about the Open Grid Emissions methodology.

 ## Installing and running the data pipeline

 To install and run the pipeline on your computer, open anaconda prompt, navigate to the folder where you want to save the repository, and run the following commands: